saumayraj621-sudo/IRIS/README.md

 > **Detect.
 Analyze.
 Locate.
 Improve.**

-IRIS aims to contribute toward smarter infrastructure by using AI to understand road conditions and provide useful information for better road maintenance.
+IRIS aims to contribute toward smarter infrastructure by using AI and computer vision to understand road conditions and support better road maintenance.

 ---